ZhaohuiWang-github/BigData-Cassandra_CQL/README.md

 - Installed and run distributed NoSQL database management system Apache Cassandra cluster with a single node on Windows10.
 - Use CQL (Cassandra Query Language) to create and change tables and write queries to find various information through the Cassandra shell.

+## Application

+This data model is for a fictitious video sharing web site.
+The features we'll be supporting are:

+ - User creation
+ - Video file upload with metadata
+ - Lookup of videos per user
+ - Lookup of videos by tag
+ - Comments on each video
+ - Lookup of all comments made a particular user
+ - Playback tracking per video with the intent of resuming video where they left it.

 ## Description of tables

 - **users** - Simple static entity table to store data about a person.
 Uses a List collection to store more than one email per person.